peytoncordero/DRI25/command-line.md

 <Info>

 **Why the file is called foo.txt?**
 As we mentioned in the ethical considerations of this workshop, the command line is laden with masculine and military metaphors.
-You could use any name, but *foo* is a common name in Computer Science which possibly comes from the unfortunate abbreviation for "fucked up beyond all repair” from the Second World War.
+You could use any name, but *foo* is a common name in Computer Science which possibly comes from the unfortunate abbreviation for "fucked up beyond all repair" from the Second World War.

 </Info>